washingtonyachtclub/documents/WYC_Policies.md

 #### Water Limitations
 Non-rated, Novice, and Intermediate-rated Members receiving checkout permission may sail only in Union Bay within sight of the WAC.
 Specific permission to sail in waters outside Union Bay may be given to Novice or Intermediate Members only by a Chief or Ratings Examiner, who must be operating a Rescue Whaler in support of the vessel.

-#### Catamarans and Sailboards Checkouts
-Permission to sail in Catamarans or sailboards may be given by any Chief or Ratings Examiner at their discretion.

 #### Confirmation of Basic Sailing Ability
 A Chief or Ratings Examiner giving permission to practice must watch the Member’s sailing performance until the Member demonstrates the basic ability to sail the boat safely.
 For Sailboards, the Chief or Ratings Examiner may alternatively tether the board until the Member demonstrates the basic ability to sail the board safely.